csc-training/high-level-gpu-programming/Exercises_Instructions.md

 srun my_gpu_exe
 ```
-The reservation `hlgp-gpu-f2024-wed` is valid on Wednesday, 15:00 to 17:00.
-On Thursday we will use `hlgp-gpu-f2024-thu` , while on Friday `hlgp-gpu-f2024-fri`.
+The reservations `....medium_day_1` are  valid on Wednesday, 09:00 to 17:00.
+On Thursday we will use `...medium_day_2` , while on Friday `...medium_day_3`.
 Outside the course hours, you can use gputest partition instead without the reservation argument, ie,
 ```
 srun --account=project_2012125 --nodes=1 --partition=gputest --gres=gpu:a100:1 --time=00:05:00 ./my_gpu_exe
 ```